lerina/lerina.github.io/html/nosy_malagasy/cicada.md

 Nothing to guard, nothing to hide.
 Just use and expand the Malagasy language.

-The secret of no secret is the doubt of their own creation.
+The secret of no secret is the doubt created in the mind of secretfinders.
+A doubt of their own creation.
 Reigniting the core of the Malagasy is enough to burn away all defilement.